 The Civil Aviation Safety Regulations 1998 - Prescription of aircraft and ratings CASR Part 61 legislative instrument lists the aircraft that require training and a flight review.

-This information sheet includes details from an exemption that commenced on 1 July 2016 (CASA EX97/16).
+This information sheet includes details from exemption CASA EX99/18.
 It provides an alternative to aircraft class rating and pilot type rating biennial flight reviews, with flight reviews based on aircraft category and multi-engine requirements.